CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Peer Link Sizing

-The peer link carries very little traffic when compared to the bandwidth consumed by dataplane traffic.
+The peer link carries very little traffic when compared to the bandwidth consumed by data plane traffic.
 In a typical MLAG configuration, most every connection between the two switches in the MLAG pair is dual-connected so the only traffic going across the peer link is traffic from the `clagd` process and some LLDP or LACP traffic; the traffic received on the peer link is not forwarded out of the dual-connected bonds.

 However, there are some instances where a host is connected to only one switch in the MLAG pair; for example: